U.S. Route 24: Colorado

-In Colorado, US 24 begins at the interchange of I-70 and US 6 (Exit 171) near Minturn.
+In Colorado, US 24 begins at the interchange of I-70 and US 6 (exit 171) near Minturn.
 From this interchange, US 24 proceeds southeast through Minturn and continues south to the Continental Divide at Tennessee Pass.
-It continues south to Johnson Village and then joins with US 285 northbound to the Trout Creek Pass.
+It continues south to Johnson Village and then joins with US 285 northbound to Trout Creek Pass.
 After the pass, US 24 separates from US 285 and continues east to Colorado Springs and then northeast to Limon, where US 24 joins I-70 for most of the rest of its routing to the Kansas state line.

-When the United States Highway System was started in 1926, US 24 in Colorado was designated US 40S.
-It began in Grand Junction and went east along the current I-70 corridor to Minturn, from which it follows the current route to Limon.
+When the U.S. Numbered Highway System was started in 1926, US 24 in Colorado was designated US 40S.
+It began in Grand Junction and went east along the current I-70 corridor to Minturn, from which it followed the current route to Limon.
 From Limon east to the Kansas border, the current US 24 was designated US 40N.
 US 40S west of Limon and US 40N east of Limon received the US 24 designation in 1936, when US 24 was extended west from Kansas City, Missouri.
 The segment between Grand Junction and Minturn was decommissioned in 1975.

 Kansas

 In Kansas, US 24 enters from Colorado west of Kanorado; it overlaps I-70 for 45 mi to Colby.
 US 24 does not meet I-70 again until Kansas City.
 On December 1, 2008, US 24 was rerouted southward on US 73 to I-70 west of Kansas City, continuing east on I-70 on the final 16 mi in Kansas.
 US 24 serves Manhattan, as well as the northern sides of Topeka and Lawrence.

 The original designation for the current US 24 route in Kansas was US 40N.
 It went from the Colorado border to Manhattan.
 In 1936, US 24 received its current designation after an extension west from Kansas City.

-In Kansas, US 24 is merged with US 59 from Williamstown to a place in North Lawrence called Teepee Junction.
-From there it is merged with US 40 until Kansas City.
+In Kansas, US 24 is merged with US 59 from Williamstown to a place in northern Lawrence called Teepee Junction.
+From there, it is merged with US 40 until Kansas City.

 Missouri

-In Missouri, US 24 serves Kansas City, Independence, Buckner, Lexington, Waverly, Carrollton, Keytesville, Moberly, Madison, Monroe City, Palmyra and West Quincy.
+In Missouri, US 24 serves Kansas City, Independence, Buckner, Lexington, Waverly, Carrollton, Keytesville, Moberly, Madison, Monroe City, Palmyra, and West Quincy.
 It runs concurrently with US 65 between Waverly and Carrollton, passing over the Missouri River via the Waverly Bridge when concurrent.
-After becoming a two-lane road, it is then concurrent with Route 5 in Keytesville (where it is called Jackson Street), and then passes by the city of Huntsville before turning into a four-lane highway and crossing US 63 at Moberly.
+After becoming a two-lane road, it is then concurrent with Route 5 in Keytesville (where it is called Jackson Street) and then passes by the city of Huntsville before turning into a four-lane highway and crossing US 63 at Moberly.
 It is finally concurrent (for the third time) with US 36 east of Monroe City and with US 61 from south of Palmyra to West Quincy.
 The segment shared with US 61 is part of the Avenue of the Saints.

 Along the route within Independence is the Harry S. Truman Presidential Library and Museum.